Voyonic-Systems/Echoes/README.md

 ### Is this library stable?
 No, it's currently in preview.
 See the version number.

+### Will there be support for other frameworks (WPF, MAUI, etc.)?
+No, the focus is on Avalonia.
+However, the core library is framework-agnostic and can be used in any .NET project.
+So you can build your own helpers for other frameworks if needed.
+We'll just not include them in this repository because we want to keep the scope limited.

+### Will you add more features?
+No, the library is intentionally kept simple.
+Unless we find a missing essential feature, we won't add more features.
+We might even remove some features if they complicate the library too much.

 ### Why is it named "Echoes"?
 The library is named after the Pink Floyd song [Echoes](https://en.wikipedia.org/wiki/Echoes_(Pink_Floyd_song)).